 The older neighborhoods are a bit more polished, quaint and upscale, with many hostels advertising their eco-friendliness on the signs.
-Tourists and backpacking girls roam the streets, with the accompanying top-knotted, dreadlock wearing beardy-men in eco-friendly sarongs or whatever seems the edgiest.
+Tourists and backpacking girls roam the streets, with the accompanying top-knotted, dreadlock wearing, beardy-men in eco-friendly sarongs or whatever seems the edgiest.
 Valparaiso has some grittiness to it, but it's a nice town.

 Our conversations were wide-ranging and entertaining, with of course the real topic being Donald Trump.
 Chile seems so isolated to me, sort of like an Australia, being so far south and tucked between an ocean and the Andes, that I wondered what they thought of the President.
-It was different than expected, them saying it seemed like the news made him out as a buffoon but they could see he was trying to help the US financially.
-I was not expecting an answer like that, but again reminded myself that they are not as emotionally involved as the countries closer to North America.
+It was different than expected, my hosts saying it seemed like the news media was trying to make him out as a buffoon, but they could see he was trying to help the US financially.
+I was not expecting an answer like that, but again reminded myself that they are not as emotionally involved as the countries closer to North America, like Mexico.

-The diagnosis from a local shop was a failed battery, despite the BMW one being only a month old, so they sourced another one that would work and planned to head for Santiago the next day.
+The diagnosis from a local shop was a failed battery, despite the BMW one being only a month old... so they sourced another one that would work and planned to head for Santiago the next day.

 From Valparaiso, more greenery had begun to appear - a few trees and grass, things I hadn’t seen for a week in the desert.
 Getting closer to Santiago, the landscape reminded me of west Texas and the Hill Country region - brown grass and rolling hills dotted with green trees.
-Vineyards began to appear along the highway and there was no doubt a different region had appeared.
+Vineyards began to appear along the highway and there was no doubt a different region had engulfed us.

 MotoAventura was in a pricey neighborhood, filled with BMW, Mercedes and similar dealerships.
 I’d bitten the bullet for a costly hotel to minimize the BS while waiting for the bike, but was reminded why I never do.
 Parking the bike near the front door, the doorman seemed reticent to let me in.
 Yes, I was in my motorcycle gear but still felt a bit of disdain, and then the security muscle stared at me, walking a couple of steps behind as I went to the front desk.
-Muscle man stood watching while the reception guy ignored me.
-I was the only one there and I stood for a few minutes in case he was busy with paperwork.
+The Muscle Men stood watching while the reception guy ignored me.
+I was the only one there and I stood for a few minutes just in case he was busy with paperwork.
 I moved closer and he continued to ignore me.
 I finally stepped right to him and I could see his arrogance as if I were a leper, simply because I was in motorcycle gear and fresh off the road.
-He was bothered I had a reservation and could barely be civil.
+He was bothered that I had a reservation and could barely be civil.

-I took full advantage of the nice room, excited to see the 10’ ceilings, as it allowed me to jump up and down on the bed freely without knocking myself out cold.
-I had to admit it felt good to be in a nice room after some the places I’ve been and some of the places I’ve actually PAID to stay in.
+Once in, I took full advantage of the nice room, excited to see the 10’ ceilings, as it allowed me to jump up and down on the bed freely without knocking myself out cold.
+I had to admit it felt good to be in a nice room after some of the places I’ve been and some of the places I’ve actually PAID to stay in.

 I was definitely ready to get on the road for Concepcion further south, and I hit the highway with a knot in my stomach.
 It seems like each time I get moving, some issue lies ahead and I’ll admit to feeling gun shy now, but the sky was blue and the sun was out!

 It took almost an hour to get out of Santiago proper, but the weather was great and the terrain was changing.
 Distant arid mountains stood in the haze, but near the highway green trees, brown grass and vineyards lined the road.
 It felt good to see green again.
-The region reminded me even more of the Fredericksburg, Texas area than the days before.
+The region reminded me even more of the Fredericksburg, Texas area than the days previous.